Spatial birth-death swap chains: Analyzing the running time

-Recall the bad event rate when $p_{swap} = 0$ was bounded above by $\#Q(t) r$.
-With $p_{swap} = 1/4$, the bad event rate is bounded above by $\#Q(t) r / 2$, and this factor of two carries throughout the remainder of the proof to give (\ref{EQN:secondTheorem}). \end{proof}
+Recall the bad event rate when $\pswap= 0$ was bounded above by $\#Q(t) r$.
+With $\pswap= 1/4$, the bad event rate is bounded above by $\#Q(t) r / 2$, and this factor of two carries throughout the remainder of the proof to give (\ref{EQN:secondTheorem}). \end{pf*}

-H\"aggstr\"om and Steif gave a result similar to the previous theorem for finitary codings for high noise Markov random fields~\cite{haggstroms2000}, but their analysis involves moving backwards rather than forwards in time, and they did not employ the swap move.
+H\"aggstr\"om and Steif gave a result similar to the previous theorem for finitary codings for high noise Markov random fields \cite{haggstroms2000}, but their analysis involves moving backwards rather than forwards in time, and their result does not employ the swap move.

-Figure~\ref{FIG:runtimes} illustrates the mean run time for a fixed value of $\lambda$ as the probability of a swap varies from $p = 0$ up to $p = 1$.
+Figure \ref{FIG:runtimes} illustrates the mean run time for a fixed value of $\lambda$ as the probability of a swap varies from $p = 0$ up to $p = 1$.
 The running time (as measured by generated iterations) decreases as the chance of swapping increases.
-This same phenomenon was noted for the hard-core gas model on graphs in~\cite{huber2000a}.
+This same phenomenon was noted for hard core gas models on graphs \cite{huber2000a}, and at present is unexplained by theory.